-The School Counseling program is approved by the Florida Department of Education (FLDOE).
+The School Counseling program is approved by the Florida Department of Education (FLDOE) and is accredited by the National Council for Accreditation of Teacher Education (NCATE).

 Teachers, educators, and counselors who hold an eligible master's degree in a related area other than school counseling may apply for admission as a "special (non-degree) student" for the purpose of taking courses in the master's program in school counseling that meet the requirements for Florida certification as a school counselor under Plan 2, Rule 6A-4.0181, Florida Statues (course by course basis).
 All requirements for certification in the Guidance and Counseling subject specialty will be fulfilled prior to degree conferral, including all curriculum and examination requirements.